Melanoma Treatment - Immunotherapy

 - Many trials are testing combinations of immune stimulants, including ipilimumab, interferon, IL-2 and others to see if the single agent responses, when used together, can increase.

 Many other biologic agents are currently under development as single agents and in combination.
-Anti-PD-1 and anti-PD-L1 antibodies, which activate T cells and are in the category of checkpoint inhibitors, such as ipilimumab, have promising early data and may go to FDA for review within the year.
+Anti-PD-1 and anti-PD-L1 antibodies, which activate T cells and are in the category of checkpoint inhibitors, such as ipilimumab, have promising early data and one has been this year.

 Other Immune Stimulants